 The canal of Nuck is an abnormal patent pouch of parietal peritoneum extending anterior to the round ligament of the uterus into the labia majora through the inguinal ring into the inguinal canal.
 Incomplete obliteration of this canal (patent processus vaginalis) can result in either an inguinal...

-Carcinoma of the cervix is a malignancy arising from the cervix and is considered the third most common gynaecologic malignancy.
+Carcinoma of the cervix is a malignancy arising from the cervix and is considered the third most common gynaecologic malignancy (after endometrial and ovarian).

 Carcinosarcomas are highly malignant biphasic tumours with both carcinomatous (epithelial) and sarcomatous (bone, cartilage, or skeletal muscle) components.